kevin-goetz/Optimizing-Pandas-Data-Types/README.md

 Often Strings are represented as objects in a pandas DataFrame, which itself can be a memory safer when transformed to strings.
 The problem with strings though is that they occupy a lot of space and are often frequently repeated in a column.
 This means the column has low cardinality and a more efficient data storage option are categories.
 Much like OrdinalEncoder in Scikit-learn, pandas safes a mapping for all the different strings internally and the rows get the corresponding number (internally).
 That way strings won't be repeated and memory is safed --> **df.astype('category')**

 4. **Use sparse arrays for low cardinality numbers**: <br/>
 Sparse data is data which contains mostly NaN / missing value, though any value can be chosen, including 0.
 On the contrary, A column in which the majority of elements are non zero is called dense.
-Convert to sparse with **pd.arrays.SparseArray()**.
+Convert to sparse with **pd.arrays.SparseArray()** or directly use the parameter of pandas dummy function: **pd.get_dummies(data, sparse=True)**.
 Though this technique was not needed in this project, it could be an advantage in future projects with sparse data.

+5. **Using optimized I/O file formats**: <br/>
+A csv-file doesn't save any data types so it would be a pitty to loose all the work of optimizing a dataframe when saved to csv.
+There are more suitable file formats with faster I/O as well, like: pickle, hdf5, feather, parquet, etc. Just use pandas **df.to_feather(filepath, compression='lz4')**.

 ## Outlook
 XXXXXXXXXX